smashism/awesome-macadmin-tools/readme.md

 ### PrinterSetup

-> PrinterSetup is a macOS (12 and newer) printer utility application that generates lpadmin output to add printers.
+> PrinterSetup is a macOS Monterey (12) or higher printer utility that generates lpadmin output to add printers.

 **Cost:** Free